 System overview

+Reference guideline 1113 figure 2

 The following chart shows a schematic view of relationships between maritime users and shore providers of high accuracy positioning services.
 This chapter assumes that communications services are available as needed and are not shown in the chart.
 GNSS are shown as utility services available to maritime users and shore service providers.

-On the shore side are shown some of the sysems used to provide needed services:
+On the shore side are shown some of the systems used to provide needed services:

 Information System – a system that provides information on currently available high accuracy services.